top of page

 The 29:11 Story

-The destroyer, this angel of death on the downfall of the Old Testament on the 29:11 Story is a beautiful but grey or black crystal bead.
-He, the destroying angel, is part of Moses’ story.
+The destroyer, this angel of death on the downfall of the Old Testament on the 29:11 Story, is a beautiful but grey or black crystal bead.
+This destroying angel is part of Moses’ story.
 Black is what I have chosen to represent death.
 That makes sense to me.
 Death is darkness; it is the absence of light.
 And what is light, and who created light?
 Who created our sun and our moon?
 God, the Holy Family, did: Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows.
 James 1: 16

 But the next bead on the 29:11 Story that follows Judas is a beautiful clear crystal bead that represents the angel announcing the empty tomb, another black bead.
 The Son of God, Christ, resurrected, has defeated both sin and its horrible, conceived “child” of death.
 Because of this, the creation will become the adopted child of God, the Father, and the Bride of Christ.